-Because of the costs to collect and recycle used electronics, some collections charge residents a fee or ask for donations.
+Because of the costs to collect and recycle used electronics, many collections charge residents a fee or ask for donations.
 Fees vary from entity to entity.
-Some programs charge the full cost of recycling, some programs charge considerably less, while other programs do not charge a fee at all.
-To help offset costs, you should consider charging a fee.
+Some programs charge the full cost of recycling (\$15-\$30 per item), some programs charge considerably less (\$5 per item), while other programs do not charge a fee at all.
+To help off-set costs, you should consider charging a fee.